Palestinian Return Centre: Conferences

-Vienna, 7 May 2005 (PRC) - The Palestinian Return Centre, London, the Palestinian Association in Austria and the Expatriate Society in Austria organised a well-attended conference of Palestinian communities in Europe under the title ‘‘Palestine: Land and People - an integral and indivisible unit.
-No to the racist wall in Palestine'.
-Representatives and delegations of Palestinian communities from 21 European countries participated in the conference.
-Several members of the Arab diplomatic corps in Austria, officials from the Austrian government, as well as prominent members of Arab and Muslim communities participated.
+On 7 May 2005, the PRC, along with the Palestinian Association in Austria and the Expatriate Society in Austria, organised a conference in Vienna titled "Palestine: Land and People - an integral and indivisible unit.
+No to the racist wall in Palestine".
+Representatives and delegations of Palestinian communities from 21 European countries attended, along with members of the Arab diplomatic corps in Austria, Austrian government officials, and members of Arab and Muslim communities.

-In March 2006, PRC held a seminar in the Brunei lecture theatre at the University of London, with the broad participation of Palestinian organisations and figures, both official and non-governmental.
-The seminar titled "Towards an effective role for the Palestinians abroad in supporting the independence of the economy at home" was opened by the director of the Palestinian Return Centre, Majed Al-Zeer, who pointed to the importance of this seminar at these most difficult of times for the Palestinian people.
+In March 2006, the PRC held a seminar at the Brunei Lecture Theatre, University of London, with the participation of Palestinian organisations and individuals from both official and non-governmental sectors.
+The seminar was titled "Towards an effective role for the Palestinians abroad in supporting the independence of the economy at home" and was opened by PRC Director Majed al-Zeer.

-Sweden, 6 May 2006 (PRC) - The Fourth Palestinians in Europe Conference was successfully convened in the Swedish city of Malmo.
-It was held under the title ‘Deep rooted Identity and Firm Adherence to their Rights.'
-The conference was organised by the Palestinian Return Centre, London, and hosted by the Adalah Centre in Sweden.
-About 5,000 guests attended the event.
-They included delegations from all over the European continent, representatives of Palestinian associations, institutions and organisations both from within Europe and beyond.
+On 6 May 2006, the Fourth Palestinians in Europe Conference was held in Malmö, Sweden, under the title "Deep rooted Identity and Firm Adherence to their Rights".
+The event was organised by the PRC and hosted by the Adalah Centre in Sweden, with approximately 5,000 attendees, including delegations from across Europe and representatives of various Palestinian associations and organisations.

-The Seventh Palestinians in Europe conference concluded with distinct success under the theme “Return is a right, no Consent and no Concession” on 2 May 2009 in Milan, Italy.
-Thousands of Palestinians from all over the continent participated in the work of the conference attended by prominent Palestinian leaders from the Occupied homeland and abroad, in addition to a large number of public figures and representatives of Arab, Islamic and European institutions and solidarity forces.